telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ##### e.model `kendo.data.Model`

 The data item to which the table row is bound.
+If `e.model.id` is null, then a newly created row is being saved.

 ##### e.container `jQuery`